 What is a Headless CMS?

-For CTOs, this means a few things.
-Easier integration with existing systems, faster deployment of new services, and consistent content delivered across multiple channels and devices.
-As a result, you optimize both development workflows and user experiences.
+For CTOs, this means a few things: Easier integration with existing systems, faster deployment of new services, and consistent content delivered across multiple channels and devices.

-When selecting a Headless CMS you need to ensure that the platform aligns with both current and future needs.
+When selecting a headless CM,S you need to ensure that the platform aligns with both current and future needs.
 Here’s a detailed breakdown of the key criteria:

 1. Flexibility and Customization: